Balance Your Web Traffic Over Multiple Servers

 Some of the benefits of using our load balanced WordPress hosting include:

-By distributing traffic across multiple servers, your website will be able to handle more visitors and run more smoothly.
+By distributing network traffic across multiple servers, your WordPress site will be able to handle more visitors and run more smoothly

-If one of your servers goes down, the others can pick up the slack, ensuring that your website stays up and running.
+If a web server goes down, the others can pick up the slack, ensuring that your WordPress website stays up and running

-As your website grows, you can easily add more servers to your network.
+As your website grows, you can easily add backend servers to your network.
 Your WordPress website becomes more resilient and capable of handling larger surges of traffic

-Auto scaling is also important for sites with significant back end functionality, as these pages cannot be cached.
+Auto scaling is also important for sites with many concurrent users and have significant back end functionality and database tables, as these pages cannot be cached.
 This includes shopping carts, logging in and out, and content search, just to name a few.

 One additional benefit to auto scaling is it helps with your Google SEO (Search Engine Optimization) rankings.
 This is because your page speed is improved, your bounce rate of users goes down, and Google’s indexing bots won’t visit your site when it’s slow or offline.
 These variables factor into which websites rank at the top of Google search results.